data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 ## # … with 972 more rows
 ```

 We can see that the network now has 267 individuals, all of which sent more than one interaction.
+The individuals in a network are often referred to as *nodes* (and, this terminology is used in the {ggraph} functions for plotting the individuals - the nodes - in a network).
+We note that nodes are sometimes referred to as *vertices* or *actors*; like the different names for edges, these generally mean the same thing.

 Next, we'll use the `ggraph()` function: